Restream/reindexer/cpp_src/readme.md

 ### Dependencies

-Reindexer's core is written in C++20 and uses LevelDB as the storage backend, so the Cmake, C++20 toolchain and LevelDB must be installed before installing Reindexer.
-Also, FAISS-based vector indexes (`IVF` in particular) depend on OpenMP and BLAS/LAPACK libraries, but those dependecies are optional - you may build `HNWS-only` version by passing `-DBUILD_ANN_INDEXES=builtin` into `CMake`.
+Reindexer's core is written in C++20 and uses LevelDB as the storage backend, so CMake, a C++20 toolchain, and LevelDB must be installed before installing Reindexer.
+Also, FAISS-based vector indexes (`IVF` in particular) depend on OpenMP and BLAS/LAPACK libraries, but those dependencies are optional — you may build an `HNSW-only` version by passing `-DBUILD_ANN_INDEXES=builtin` into `CMake`.

 Dependencies can be installed automatically by this script: